I was very lucky as a child. My parents loved gardening and encouraged me and my siblings by giving us our own patches to look after.

 2 Dig over the soil

 The secret to a successful garden is to look after your soil.
 Dig it over with a fork or spade before you plant anything new to help its structure.
-Turn over the soil to a spade’s depth and add some compost as you go for extra goodness.
+Turn over the soil to a spade’s depth and add some compost for extra goodness.

 3 Water well